learn-co-curriculum/react-hooks-react-app-example/README.md

 # A React App Example

+## Learning Goals

+- Understand the folder structure and key files for running a React application
+- Write a basic React component
+- Debug React components using the React Developer Tools

 ## Overview

-Before we dive in and start working on specific parts of a React project, let's take a look at a simple React app so we can understand it at a high level.
+Before we dive in and start working on specific parts of a React project, let's take a look at a simple React application so we can understand it at a high level.

 In this lesson, we will start with a basic React app, examine the default directory structure, and gain a better understanding of how these apps are built.

-## Objectives

-- See an example of a basic React app
-- Gain an overview of how the files interact
-- Practice writing your first React component

-### A Note For In-Browser IDE Users

-In order to work on React apps, we create a temporary server in the terminal that displays the app in your browser.
-This server will not work if you are using the in-browser Learn IDE.
-If you are currently using the in-browser IDE, you will need to begin using your computer's local environment.
-If you are using a Mac, you can follow [these instructions][setup] for setting everything up locally.

 ## Starting Up a React App